devdan98/Insuracle/README.md

 ## Contact

-For questions or feedback, open an issue on GitHub or contact the team at [your-email@example.com].
+For questions or feedback, open an issue on GitHub.

 ---